ChainSafe/PINT/README.md

-# Substrate Cumulus Parachain Template
+# Polkadot Index Network Token (PINT :beer:)

-A new Cumulus-based Substrate node, ready for hacking :cloud:
+A Polkadot ecosystem index for investors.
+A sell sustaining auction treasury for parachains.

 ## Upstream